Bitcoin Rebounds by 2% Despite Extreme Fear Indication

 David Hernandez, crypto investment specialist at 21shares, stated that “The market now faces a short-term battle between the delay in monetary easing and the long-term attractiveness of BTC as a store of value.
 Immediate selling pressure may emerge as traders re-evaluate the risk landscape, forcing BTC to defend key support zones,” he continued.
 “Yet, the underlying economic tension reinforces the bullish argument for smart money accumulation: where the Fed struggles to tame inflation without crashing the economy, bitcoin’s finite supply becomes an essential asset.”

-Some analysts are noting the sell-off in the current movement by saying that the current movement is not likely to spark panic selling.
+Some analysts reacted to the sell-off in the current movement by saying that the current movement is not likely to spark panic selling.
 Instead, it appears to be a calculated distribution by large holders.
 This approach has the effect of shaking out short-term traders from the cryptocurrency market while new liquidity appears to be building at lower price levels.

 (Source: CoinMarketCap Community)